-With regard to the upstream stages, impacts are driven by billets for all impact categories, with the exception of the ODP where the first contributor is the thermal improvement process due to both thermal barrier and electricity used.
+With regard to the upstream stages, impacts are driven by billets for all impact categories, with the exception of the ODP for thermally improved profile where the first contributor is the thermal improvement due to the electricity used in the process.
 The relative contribution of the different processes to the upstream stage (A1-A3) are reported in Figure 2.